The Helicopter Museum: History

 The museum originated in 1958 when its founder, aviation writer and historian Elfan ap Rees, began to build up a private collection of rotorcraft documentation and artefacts.
 Over the next ten years his collection grew and in 1969 he acquired his first complete helicopter, a Bristol Sycamore Mk.3.

 In 1974, ap Rees purchased a Bristol Belvedere and formed a volunteer group to restore it.
 In December 1976, an ex Royal Navy Westland Whirlwind HAS Mk.7 was acquired and added to the collection.
 In 1977 and 1978, more aircraft were added, including an ex Royal Air Force Bristol Sycamore HC Mk.14 and several rare prototypes: the Fairey Ultra-Light tip-jet driven helicopter, the Thruxton Gadfly HDW.1 two-seat autogyro and the Campbell Cougar autogyro.

 In 1978, the museum acquired a small area and some buildings on Weston-super-Mare airfield, including a Second World War armoury building and air-raid shelter.
 The buildings required extensive repair work, but by the summer of 1978 the collection was opened to the public, with nine aircraft and a range of other artefacts on display.
 The museum was forced to close at the end of the 1979 season, but throughout the 1980s, remains from rare helicopters were added to the collection, often preventing them from being scrapped, including the only remaining major parts of the Fairey Rotodyne.
 Other aircraft acquired in the 1980s included two more variants of the Westland Whirlwind, a Westland Scout AH Mk.1 and a Westland Wessex.

 The museum reopened on a new airfield site in 1988 and volunteers spent the next year restoring old buildings and erecting a new display annexe.
 On 3 November 1989, the museum was officially opened by Prince Andrew, Duke of York, who arrived in a Wessex HC.4 of the Queen's Flight.
 Since then the museum has grown, erecting new hangarage to put the collection under cover and purchasing its 4.5 acre site outright, with the help of the Heritage Lottery Fund and other grants.

 Throughout its development, the trustees have sourced and acquired many rare aircraft for the collection.
 By 2012, around 45 helicopters and autogyros in the museum qualified for the highest benchmark status in the National Aviation Heritage Register, including a number of sole prototypes and others that were the only examples in the country.
 The museum continues to restore and display many types of helicopters from various countries and purposes.

 Collection

 Kamov Ka-26 at the museum in June 2004.
 This example was formerly registered with Interflug in pre-unification East Germany.

+Bloodhound (missile) at The Helicopter Museum.